HalHatesDave/bashes-hal-sc-proton/README.md

 Technically you can just use sc-install and sc-proton.
 In fact if you already have SC installed, you can just grab sc-proton and modify the WINEPFX variable to launch.

 This is my first script that I actually use, so yay! :sunglas:

+Note: This is meant for users with NVIDIA GPUs